WheezyE/Winelink/docs/README.md

 ## Known issues
  - ARDOP & VARA often have trouble connecting to RMS Express (over local TCP) when they first start up.
 Just restart RMS Express until they do connect (this is a bug in wine).
  - VARA's CPU gauge doesn't display (this is a bug in wine).
- - VARA doesn't connect to DRA boards at this time.
-This might be a bug in box86 or wine.
+ - VARA doesn't connect to DRA boards at this time (this might be a bug in wine or box86).
- - Enabling VARA HF's waterfally display can sometimes crash VARA & RMS Express.
+ - Enabling VARA HF's waterfall display can sometimes crash VARA & RMS Express.

 ## Credits
  - [ptitSeb](https://github.com/ptitSeb/box86) for box86 debugging (& everyone on [the TwisterOS discord](https://discord.gg/Fh8sjmu))